 The Head Teacher and Principal Teacher work effectively together as a Senior Leadership Team (SLT) with the Principal Teacher spending one day per week out of class to support strategic development.
 Together, the SLT are united in their vision that any change in school must result in a positive impact on learners.
-Leadership at Meigle is underpinned by our aspirational vision that all pupils have the knowledge, skills and mindset to thrive and then take on the world.
-Our school values are very well embedded and are collectively labelled; 'The Meigle Promise'.
+Leadership at Kettins is underpinned by our aspirational vision that all pupils have the knowledge, skills and mindset for a successful future.
+Our school values are very well embedded and are collectively labelled; 'The Kettins Promise'.
 Regular reference to our values has ensured these are a prominent within our school community, known by pupils, families and staff alike.
-A number of community projects have celebrated the school values.
-All staff are committed to the school and its community, sharing consistently high expectations for all learners.
 At school level, leadership of change is values based with all stakeholders involved in decision-making processes.